CDCgov/MIRA-NF/docs/output.md

  - nwk - NWK file containing nextclade results
 ```

 [Nextflow](https://www.nextflow.io/docs/latest/tracing.html) provides excellent functionality for generating various reports relevant to the running and execution of the pipeline.
-This will allow you to troubleshoot errors with the running of the pipeline, and also provide you with other information such as launch commands, run times and resource usage.
+This will allow you to troubleshoot errors with the running of the pipeline, and also provide you with other information such as launch commands, run times and resource